 The day that the Plan will take effect is defined in the Plan as the "Effective Date."
-The Effective Date is scheduled to occur on the business day following the 30th day after entry of the Confirmation Order.
-Thus, if the Confirmation Order is entered on the date scheduled for the hearing on confirmation of the Plan, the Effective Date will occur on [May , 2018] (provided that the Confirmation Order remains in full force and effect, not having been stayed, vacated or reversed by any court).
+The Effective Date is scheduled to occur two business days following entry of the Confirmation Order (provided that the Confirmation Order remains in full force and effect, not having been stayed, vacated or reversed by any court).